Spray paint a motorcycle by powder coating the frame

 With thousands of Internet searches a month ending at Windridge Coatings, we have become one of the best-known powder coaters for repainting the best motorbike frames.
 With meticulous attention to detail we are able to achieve the quality finish previously only available with liquid paint.
 Blasting and powder coating is not the whole story this page will explain why.

 Who should use Windridge Coatings?

-Owners who do not want a quick cheap job but those who need to be reassured their precious bike is going to be looked after and worked on with care and interest.
+Owners who do not want a quick cheap job, but those who need to be reassured their precious bike is going to be looked after and worked on with care and interest.
 Every body admires a bike with a good paint finish.
-We are used when only the best is good enough, for the perfectionists who rebuild their bikes to Concours d’Elegance standards.
+We are used when nothing less than the best quality is good enough.
+For perfectionists who rebuild their bikes to Concours d’Elegance standard.